ishivvers/1907ChicagoCubs/readme.md

 ---------------------------------------
 ### to do ###

-- create GH repo, define hierarchy
+- clone the GitHub repo
- - develop on your branch, then pull/push to master GH
+ - develop on your local computer in your folder, then pull/push to GitHub (so others can see the code)
 - feature brainstorm
- - assign features to members
-- assign interpolation function to a member
+- figure out how best to average data, interpolate, etc.